Gongzi-Zhang/pcrex/readme.md

  * it support 4 kinds of variables:
     * solos:
     * comparisons
-    * slopes
+    * slopes  (for postpan root file only)
     * correlations
     see check.conf about how to setup each of them

+ * default config file: conf/check.conf

   e.x.
-    ./check   # use the default configuration: check.conf ./check -c myconf.conf -l 6666    # check 'latest' run: which will compared it to previous 10 production runs ./check -c myconf.conf -R runs.list   # specified runs in seperated run list file, instead of in config file all runs specified with different approaches will be checked together, unless you use '-l' option, which will ignore all other runs, and check only 'latest' run and previous 10 runs
+    > ./check   # use the default configuration: conf/check.conf
+    > ./check -c myconf.conf -l 6666    # check 'latest' run: which will compared it to previous 10 production runs
+    > ./check -c myconf.conf -R runs.list   # specified runs in seperated run list file, instead of in config file all runs specified with different approaches will be checked together, unless you use '-l' option, which will ignore all other runs, and check only 'latest' run and previous 10 runs

 ### plot explanation:
   bold runs will be marked with blue and larger size dot, which bad miniruns (fail the cut) will be marked